g1-1-1/scoreposter/README.md

 5. [install python](https://www.python.org/downloads/)
 6. open your console where you have this repository in
 7. run `pip install -r requirements.txt`
+8. to use the screenshot function, (on linux), run `sudo apt install firefox-geckodriver` and set the screenshots variable in .env to "yes"
-8. if everything is successful, in your console, run `python scoreposter.py -u=[username]`
+9. if everything is successful, in your console, run `python scoreposter.py -u=[username]`

 for example, if you want to grab mrekk's last play:
 ![example](https://file.coffee/u/L0sQOp1AJEE7gGFaa7rjn.png)